Srideep-Adak/DataSense-AI/README.md

 ![Streamlit](https://img.shields.io/badge/Streamlit-App-red.svg)
 ![License](https://img.shields.io/badge/License-MIT-yellow.svg)

-**DataSense** is an AI-powered natural-language data analysis assistant that transforms your datasets into meaningful insights, visualizations, and actionable answers — without requiring you to write code.
+**DataSense-AI** is an AI-powered natural-language data analysis assistant that transforms datasets into meaningful insights, visualizations, and actionable answers — without requiring users to write code.

+**Developed by Srideep Adak**

 </div>

 ---

-## 📌 Overview
+## 🎯 Overview

-**DataSense** is a Streamlit-based data analysis platform that allows users to interact with CSV and Excel datasets using **natural language**.
+**DataSense-AI** is a Streamlit-based intelligent data analysis platform that allows users to interact with **CSV and Excel datasets using natural language**.

-Instead of writing Python or SQL queries, users can simply upload their data and ask questions such as:
+Instead of writing Python or SQL queries, users can simply upload their dataset and ask questions such as:

 > *"What is the average revenue by country?"*